marinnedea/az-cli-invoke-all-subs/README.md

  * sles
  * oracle

-**NOTE:** Technically, you can use the short name for any Linux distrinution deployed in your Azure subscriptions, all lowercase letters.
+**NOTE:** Technically, you can use the short name for any Linux distribution deployed in your Azure subscriptions, all lowercase letters.

 **>** Line 9: `commandToSend="date >> /tmp/testing.log"`